Parsoa/Nebula/README.md

 nebula genotype --kmers /path/to/Mix/directory --bam/--fastq /path/to/sample --workdir <output directory>
 ```

+Note that a BED file is not passed to the genotyper as the variants are implicit in the kmers.

 The `workdir` here can be anywhere.
 This will count the kmers on the new sample and calculate genotypes.
 Note that we don't pass `--select` when actually genotyping a sample.

 Nebula will output a BED file named `genotypes.bed` in the specified working directory.
 The file will include the original fields in the input BED files along with the field `GENOTYPE` (one of 0/0, 1/0 or 1/1).
-Note that a BED file does not need to passed to the genotyper; the variants are implicit in the kmers.
-There are no requirements on the output directory.

 # Benchmarking and Performance